stopthatrightmeow/Mod-erate-Impact/readme.md

 ![Home Page](./IMAGES/home.png)

 ## Mod Overview Page
-There is no need to manually update any Moderator usernames, this program will keep track of who is a Moderator in your channel for you!
+There is no need to manually update any Moderator user-names, this program will keep track of who is a Moderator in your channel for you!
 ![Moderator Overview](./IMAGES/mod_overview.png)

 ----

 ## Setup

 ### Settings

 In order to run the application you will need to modify the `setting.yaml` file.
-I would _highly_ reccomend using notepad++ or VSCode because YAML can be finicky with tabs.
+I would _highly_ recommend using [notepad++](https://notepad-plus-plus.org/) or [Visual Studio Code](https://code.visualstudio.com/) because YAML can be finicky with tabs.
 If it doesn't work, remove any comments/added lines, and ensure there are only the required information with no additional spaces.

 #### Nickname

-The `nickname` will be YOUR twitch username in lowercase.
+The `nickname` will be your twitch username in lowercase.

 #### Channel